-The project limits are just outside of a low potential zone of the rusty patched bumble bee; however, the entire project is within its historic range, meaning the rusty patched bumble bee has not been observed or collected in these areas since before the year 2000 and presumed to not be present.12
+The project limits are just outside of a low potential zone of the rusty patched bumble bee; however, the entire project is within its historic range, meaning the rusty patched bumble bee has not been observed or collected in these areas since before the year 2000 and presumed to not be present.

 The northern long-eared bat roosts underneath bark, in cavities, or in crevices of both live and dead trees.
-Tree removal is proposed as part of this project, but the project limits are not located within a township containing any documented northern long-eared bat maternity roost trees or hibernacula entrances.13 b.
-Describe rare features such as state-listed (endangered, threatened, or special concern) species, native plant communities, Minnesota County Biological Survey Sites of Biodiversity Significance, and other sensitive ecological resources on or within close proximity to the site.
-Provide the license agreement number and/or correspondence number (ERDB) from which the data were obtained and attach the Natural Heritage letter from the DNR.
-Indicate if any additional habitat or species survey work has been conducted within the site and describe results.
+Tree removal is proposed as part of this project, but the project limits are not located within a township containing any documented northern long-eared bat maternity roost trees or hibernacula entrances.